savaslabs/savaslabs.github.io/_posts/2019-12-06-six-months-in.md

 5. There wasn’t enough time to style.
 6. There wasn’t enough time to connect to the backend to get real data.

-To meet our 5 p.m. deadline, we could have only attempted the entry log view, and the create entry functionality.
+To meet our 5 p.m. deadline, we could have attempted just the entry log view, and the create entry functionality.
 We could have made a pretty simple node web server with one GET and one POST endpoint to handle fetching all the logs and adding a new one, without having to deal with authentication.
 We could have styled the log and the new entry form from scratch, and been able to present our working single purpose app…

-…BUT this strategy that wouldn’t have exposed us to the nuances of Material Design, a new-to-us component library, the downsides of Create React App, or given us practice with a decoupled Drupal app.
-Our demo result wasn’t what we envisioned, but we made a great effort, and each of us learned about one another’s roles and now have a greater understanding of each of the tools.
+…BUT this strategy wouldn’t have exposed us to the nuances of Material Design, a new-to-us component library, the downsides of Create React App, or given us practice with a decoupled Drupal app.
+Our demo result wasn’t what we envisioned, but we made a great effort, were exposed to the complexities of one another’s roles and now have a greater understanding of the tools we tested.

 ### What’s Next